 As Midwesterners, we regularly travel hundreds of miles for important meetings or events, or simply to spend time with friends and family.
 Don’t you wish you could take a train?

 Fast, frequent, and reliable trains would be the best way to travel around the Midwest.
 Modern passenger trains make travel predictable, convenient, and affordable.
 You can spend time on the train being productive, or you can simply relax.
 Either way, you arrive at your destination refreshed, without the exhaustion of driving or the hassle of air travel.

 Demand for fast and frequent trains has never been stronger.
 Amtrak ridership has doubled in the last 10 years, and would be growing much faster if there were more trains for people to ride.
 It's time to give ourselves the option of efficient, expedient train travel.

 Trains are a great way to travel

 The layout of a train allows for convenience and comfort that other ways of travel simply can't match.

 From the moment you step on board to the moment you arrive, trains give you the freedom to walk around, use the restroom, or visit the café car.
+There’s plenty of space, so most economy seats on trains are as spacious as first-class airline seats.
 There are no restrictions on using your phone, tablet or laptop.
-You'll probably have cell phone service and strong Wi-Fi for most of the journey.
+You'll have cell phone service or Wi-Fi during the whole journey.

-These images from Florida's new Brightline service show how trains offer space to stretch that airplanes and cars can't.
-Most regular (coach) seats on trains are as spacious as first-class seats on airlines.
-Modern trains include some seats that are clustered around a table, which are great for getting work done on your own or as a group.
-Or you can head to the café car, which is also a great place to do business, socialize, or simply enjoy looking out the window.
+Modern trains include some seats that are clustered around tables, which are great for getting work done on your own or as a group.
+Or you can head to the café, which is also a great place to do business, socialize, or simply enjoy looking out the window.